 For most people who enrol at a dental school, dentistry is their first university degree; and most qualify as dental surgeons in their early-/mid- twenties.

-Before I started at dental school I expected to be one of very few to be taking the long route, so was surprised that there were significant numbers of others on my intake who had previously been to university at some stage and so already had another bachelors/masters qualification.
+Before I started at dental school I expected to be one of very few to be taking the long, meandering route.
+To my surprise, it turned out that there were in fact a significant number of others on my intake who had previously been to university at some stage and so already had another bachelors/masters qualification.

-I started at Barts and The London in September 2015, at the age of 23.
+I started at Barts and The London School of Medicine and Dentistry in September 2015, at the ripe old age of 23.
 There are ~70 other dental students in my cohort, 12 of whom have also previously been to university as an undergraduate (i.e. dentistry is their second undergraduate degree too).
-So almost a 1/5th of the course are mature students, which I didn’t expect, but thinking about it now, and reminding myself of my own route – it shouldn’t surprise me really…
+That equates to almost a one fifth of the course who are mature students, which I certainly didn’t expect, but thinking about it now, and reminding myself of my own route – it shouldn’t surprise me really…

-I wonder if this is the same at other UK dental schools…are there many graduates on the 5 year dental courses?
+I wonder if this is the same at other UK dental schools…are there many graduate students on the 5 year dental courses?